platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 When trying to upload a large json file to your api you might see a 400 response code (Malformed request).

-We have a built in 10MB limit on sending files through with application/json.
-If you want to send large files through, you will have to send it with multipart/form-data
+We have a built-in 10MB limit on sending files through with `application/json`.
+If you want to send large files through, you will have to send them with `multipart/form-data`

 e.g.